MartinForgetProfessionnal/nasa/README.md

 # My NASA API app

-This project was meant to be a school project, but i pushed a little bit the limit to learn more stuff and have fun.
+This project was meant to be a school project, but i pushed a little bit the limits to learn more stuff and have fun.

 ## To start the project